Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Irradiation fidelity through recoil energy spectra matching

 Several weighted recoil spectra for tungsten are plotted in figure~\ref{fig:RecoilEnergy}, both as cumulative distribution functions (CDF) and as probability distribution functions (PDF).
 The CDF and PDF are two equivalent ways for presenting the spectrum of pka energies that are produced by each irradiating particle; While the CDF is a more common way to present pka energy ranges, the PDF allows more easy comparison of the similarity between irradiation types, which visually represented as the overlap between the two spectra.

-In figure~\ref{fig:RecoilEnergy}, we can see that both the fusion neutron spectrum and the fast breeder spectrum lead to pka energy distributions spanning several orders of magnitude, which contrast with the narrower distribution expected from monoenergetic neutrons.
-Due to the wide spread in neutron recoil energies, we see that intermediate-energy protons have similar recoil spectra to the fusion and fast fission reactor cases.
+Figure~\ref{fig:RecoilEnergy}, demonstrates that both the fusion neutron spectrum and the fast breeder spectrum lead to pka energy distributions spanning several orders of magnitude, which contrast with the narrower distribution expected from monoenergetic neutrons.
+Due to the wide spread in neutron recoil energies, intermediate-energy protons have similar recoil spectra to the fusion and fast fission reactor cases.
 Intermediate-energy protons are able to create recoils fairly uniformly distributed across the range of recoils expected in fission and fusion reactors (up to 100 eV -- 300 keV).
 Lower energy protons ($\sim$1 MeV) are only able to create low energy recoils (up to 10s of keV).
 Likewise, 10 MeV tungsten self-ions drastically over-produce very high energy recoils (up to MeVs) which are not expected from fusion or fission reactors.
-From figure~\ref{fig:RecoilEnergy}, we can gauge a rough similarity between the recoil spectrum, but we can can not systematically evaluate this similarity over a wide range of ion energies.
+An approximate similarity between the recoil spectrum can be seen from figure~\ref{fig:RecoilEnergy}, but there is still a need to systematically evaluate this similarity over a wide range of ion energies.